superblk/terve/README.md

 ## How it works

-Terve uses simple symlinks to point to selected versions.
+Terve uses plain old symlinks to point to selected tool versions.

+NOTE: on Windows 10, symlink creation requires developer mode or admin permissions.
+If symlink support is unavailable, terve falls back to copying versioned binaries into `.terve/bin/` and logs a warning.

 All files are kept in directory `$HOME/.terve` like so (example for Linux):